RoOLeary/rickandmorty-findest-rol-assignment/README.md

 A **Rick and Morty** Explorer application built using **Vite, React (TypeScript), SCSS, Redux-Toolkit, and RTK Query** to allow users to explore the characters, locations, and episodes from the Rick and Morty universe.
 The app features a dynamic tabbed interface with pagination, responsive design, and detailed views of each character, location, or episode.

+## Live Demo

+A live demo can be seen [https://rickandmorty-findest-rol-assignment.vercel.app/](here) .
+Just click on the Portal, and "Awwwwwayyyy we go!"

 ## Installation